 Tickets and visitor tips

 At the time of writing, tours run on several days in the week, with an English-language tour available.
-Book your ticket direct from the box office or at the Musikverein website.
+Book your ticket direct at the box office or from the official website.

-You can also complete your classical music venue bingo card by taking a tour of the Staatsoper,.
-That takes you places even those with opera tickets don’t get to see.
+You can complete your classical music venue bingo card by also taking a tour of the Staatsoper.
+That shows you places even those with opera tickets don’t get to see.
+For other tours of historical buildings in Vienna, try these suggestions.

 Incidentally, the Musikverein’s neighbour has recently been restored to its full prestigious glory.